 What Is Share of Memory?

 The metric matters because AI platforms are increasingly where customers form opinions.
+ChatGPT crossed 900 million weekly active users in February 2026 per OpenAI, with Gemini at 750 million monthly active users.
+Google AI Overviews now appear on 48% of searches per BrightEdge data through February 2026, up from around 30% a year earlier.
 When someone asks ChatGPT "what's the best X for Y?", the brands that appear in the answer have share of memory.
 The ones that don't are invisible.

 What 5,600 Queries Reveal About Share of Memory

-We analysed 5,600 queries across four AI platforms to understand how brand "memory" actually works.
-The findings show that share of memory isn't one number — it's four different numbers, depending on which platform you're measuring.
+We analysed thousands of queries across six AI platforms to understand how brand "memory" actually works.
+The findings show that share of memory isn't one number, it's four different numbers, depending on which platform you're measuring.

 |---|---|---|---|

-Gemini "remembers" brands most generously — 82.5% of its responses include at least one brand, with an average of 3.4 per answer.
-Google AI Overviews is the most selective, mentioning brands in less than half of responses.
+Gemini "remembers" brands most generously, including at least one brand in the majority of responses with multiple brands per answer.
+Google AI Overviews is the most selective, mentioning brands in fewer responses than the other platforms tested.

 Why Share of Memory Isn't the Same Across Platforms

 Claude front-loads brands.
-When Claude mentions your brand, it does so in the first 8.5% of the response — the earliest of any platform.
-But it's restrained: only 1.9 brands per response.
+When Claude mentions your brand, it does so in the opening of the response, the earliest of any platform.
+But it's restrained, surfacing fewer brands per answer.
 Claude treats brand mention as a direct answer, not a catalogue of options.

 Gemini buries brands in volume.
-Gemini mentions the most brands (3.4 per response) but introduces them later (20.2% in).
-It writes 679-word answers and lists alternatives comprehensively.
+Gemini mentions the most brands but introduces them later in the response.
+It tends to write longer answers and lists alternatives comprehensively.
 Being mentioned by Gemini carries less weight per mention because there's more competition within each response.

 ChatGPT is the most likely to recommend.
 While mention rates tell you if AI "remembers" your brand, recommendation rates tell you if it endorses you.
-ChatGPT explicitly recommends brands in 8.9% of responses — 44x more than Google AIO at 0.2%.
+ChatGPT recommends brands explicitly far more often than Google AIO does.
+The two platforms behave very differently in tone: ChatGPT is willing to commit to a recommendation, Google AIO almost never names one.

 The same visibility percentage means different things.
-A brand appearing in 70% of Claude responses (where it's one of 1.9 brands, mentioned first) has very different share of memory than the same brand appearing in 70% of Gemini responses (where it's one of 3.4 brands, mentioned later).
+A brand appearing in the majority of Claude responses (where it's one of a small number of brands, mentioned early) has very different share of memory than the same brand appearing in the majority of Gemini responses (where it's one of more brands, mentioned later).
 For common reasons brands get excluded, see why brands don't show up in AI answers.

 How to Measure Share of Memory

 - Track per platform, not blended.
-A blended average of 67% visibility could mean 82.5% on Gemini and 42.5% on Google AIO.
-Those are two very different situations requiring different actions.
+A blended average can mean very high visibility on one platform and very low on another.
+Those are very different situations requiring different actions.

 - Measure by query intent.
-Our data shows ChatGPT contracts 33% for booking-intent queries and increases hedging 4x.
-Google AIO uses 4.3x more superlatives on comparison queries.
+We have observed that ChatGPT contracts noticeably for booking-intent queries and increases hedging language.
+Google AIO uses noticeably more superlatives on comparison queries.
 Your share of memory changes based on what customers are asking.

 - Compare against competitors on the same queries.
 Run identical prompts for your brand and competitors across all platforms.
 Understand the full measurement framework.